 8. Keep your camera setting to manual

 Tripods are perfect for products kept on a table as it avoids taking shaky photos.
 But if you’re working with a model, you must understand that people move.

 And with their movements, you are required to move too.
 Also, you can’t rely on a single camera setting to capture all kinds of different shots.
 It’s much better to keep the camera settings manually.
-This studio photography tip is highly useful, especially, when you’re working with portraits.
+This studio photography tip is handy, especially when working with portraits.

 With manual settings, you have complete control over what you do with your shots.
 I’d prefer you keep the shutter speed close to 1/160sec and aperture to f/8 for good results.

 9. Set the right shutter speed

-Shutter speed is the most important studio photography tip you need to take care of.
-When there is a model involved, movement is obvious.
+Shutter speed is the essential studio photography tip you must take care of.
+When there is a model involved, movement is evident.
 Make sure that you capture the details of the clothes, hair, and actions to their best without making them look too outlined or blurred.

 If you’re struggling to understand this, try applying the rule of thumb (your shutter speed should not be slower than the lens’s focal length).

 Since you’d be keeping your camera in your hands, using a slow shutter speed isn’t the best idea.
 Let me explain this studio photography tip a little further.

 If you’re working with flash, decide if you want the ambient light to create a strong effect.
 If you want both in your photos, set the shutter speed slower than the synchronization.

 If you only want the flash, set the shutter speed closer to the synchronization speed of the flash.

 10. Create effects with shadows

-Shadows play an important role in studio portrait photography and making use of them in your advantage is among the most creative studio photography tips.
+Shadows play an important role in studio portrait photography, and making use of them to your advantage is among the most creative studio photography tips.
 They can be created intentionally too.
 The length and intensity of the shadows will depend on the direction and distance from which the light is falling on your subject.